aiven/aiven-docs/docs/products/cassandra/reference/advanced-params.md

 ---
 title: Advanced parameters for Aiven for Apache Cassandra®
+sidebar_label: Advanced parameters
 ---

-See the configuration option available for
-Aiven for Apache Cassandra® service:
+See the configuration options available for Aiven for Apache Cassandra®:

 import Reference from '@site/static/includes/config-cassandra.md';